Marqed4/Marqed4/README.md

 <------ About ------>

-I love creating video edits that radiate an elevated sense of skill and creative vision —
+I love creating video edits that radiate an elevated sense of skill and creative vision--
 the kind of effervescence that turns a great "play" into an iconic moment.

 For me, editing and programming are expressions of self.
 They aren’t about conformity;